Mathematics Education (Ph.D.)

 |MATH 959||Introduction to Research Design in STEM Education||3|

 Successful completion of written comprehensive examinations in algebra, analysis, mathematics education and an elective subject.

-Experience in teaching equivalent to at least halftime for one year typically through assistantship assignments.
+Experience in teaching equivalent to at least half-time for one year typically through assistantship assignments.

-Doctor of Philosophy in Mathematics Education: A dissertation that involves original research in mathematics education.
+Students must complete and submit a dissertation that involves original research in mathematics education.